Shayancx/encryptor.link/SECURITY.md

 **What I’ll do:**

-* I’ll reply within 48 hours
+* I’ll reply within 24 hours
 * I’ll keep you in the loop about progress
 * I’ll fix the issue as soon as I can
-* I’ll credit you (unless you’d rather stay anonymous)
+* I’ll credit you (unless you would rather stay anonymous)

 ---